bobbybabra/collection/README.md

 By default the `Collection` will be emtpy and the primary key will be set to `id`.

-Every model need to have an ID.
-A convenience `Collection.uuid()` method is provided for you to generate randome unique IDs.
+Every model needs to have an ID.
+A convenience `Collection.uuid()` method is provided for you to generate random unique IDs.

 ### Add to a collection